 - Reduce heat, cover, and simmer for 20 minutes, stirring occasionally

-- Remove the rosemary, stir, and simmer covered for another 10 minutes
+- UPDATE: I changed this from "covered" to "uncovered".
+Unfortunate typo.
+You want the juices to thicken and reduce a bit.
+Remove the rosemary, stir, and simmer uncovered for another 10 minutes

 - Off the heat add the vinegar and then salt/pepper to taste